mrismanaziz/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## How do the trees get on the internet?
+They log on.